The History of Snooker

-It is played in 90 countries by over 120 million people, and watched by 450 million worldwide.
+It is played by over 120 million people, and watched by 450 million worldwide.
 One of the fastest-growing sports on the planet is also knocking on the door for future inclusion in the Olympic Games.

 But just a few short years ago the game stood at a major crossroads, having seen the number of full ranking tournaments drop to six, and with leading professionals voicing concerns that their lack of earning opportunities were rendering them little more than ‘part-timers’.